Paris Commune: National Guard takes power

 In February, while the national government had been organising in Bordeaux, a new rival government had been organised in Paris.
 The National Guard had not been disarmed as per the armistice, and had on paper 260 battalions of 1,500 men each, a total of 390,000 men.
 Between 15 and 24 February, some 500 delegates elected by the National Guard began meeting in Paris.
-On 15 March, just before the confrontation between the National Guard and the regular army over the cannons, 1,325 delegates of the federation of organisations created by the National Guard elected a leader, Giuseppe Garibaldi (who was in Italy and respectfully declined the title), and created a Central Committee of 38 members, which made its headquarters in a school on the Rue Basfroi, between Place de la Bastille and Rue de la Roquette.
+On 15 March, just before the confrontation between the National Guard and the regular army over the cannons, 1,325 delegates of the federation of organisations created by the National Guard elected a leader, Giuseppe Garibaldi (who was in Italy and respectfully declined the title), and created a Central Committee of 38 members, which made its headquarters in a school on the rue Basfroi, between Place de la Bastille and Rue de la Roquette.
 The first vote of the new Central Committee was to refuse to recognise the authority of General D'Aurelle de Paladines, the official commander of the National Guard appointed by Thiers, or of General Vinoy, the Military Governor of Paris.

 Late on 18 March, when they learned that the regular army was leaving Paris, units of the National Guard moved quickly to take control of the city.
-The first to take action were the followers of Blanqui, who went quickly to the Latin Quarter and took charge of the gunpowder stored in the Pantheon, and to the Orleans railway station.
+The first to take action were the followers of Blanqui, who went quickly to the Latin Quarter and took charge of the gunpowder stored in the Panthéon, and to the Orléans railway station.
 Four battalions crossed the Seine and captured the prefecture of police, while other units occupied the former headquarters of the National Guard at the Place Vendôme, as well as the Ministry of Justice.
-That night, the National Guard occupied the offices vacated by the government; they quickly took over the Ministries of Finance, the Interior, and War.
+That night, the National Guard occupied the offices vacated by the government.
+They quickly took over the Ministries of Finance, the Interior, and War.
 At eight in the morning the next day, the Central Committee was meeting in the Hôtel de Ville.
 By the end of the day, 20,000 national guardsmen camped in triumph in the square in front of the Hôtel de Ville, with several dozen cannons.
 A red flag was hoisted over the building.

 The extreme-left members of the Central Committee, led by the Blanquists, demanded an immediate march on Versailles to disperse the Thiers government and to impose their authority on all of France; but the majority first wanted to establish a more solid base of legal authority in Paris.
 The Committee officially lifted the state of siege, named commissions to administer the government, and called elections for 23 March.
 They also sent a delegation of mayors of the Paris arrondissements, led by Clemenceau, to negotiate with Thiers in Versailles to obtain a special independent status for Paris.